Scientific Name

 Hardiness: Lithops dinteri can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: Lithops have a specific yearly cycle of growth, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of their growth.
+Watering: Lithops have a specific yearly growth cycle, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of their growth.
 Never water Lithops deeply when they are dormant.

 Fertilizing: These succulents do not need to be fertilized.
 Lithops will thrive without any feeding.
-If you decide to feed, use a fertilizer with high potassium and low nitrogen levels.
+If you feed, use a high potassium and low nitrogen levels fertilizer.

 Repotting: Lithops will happily stay in the same pot for several decades.
-The common reason for repotting is to divide the plants or to allow space for clusters to grow.
+The common reason for repotting is dividing the plants or allowing space for clusters to grow.

 Learn more at How to Grow and Care for Lithops.